 A built-in PI control algorithm turns the Model 475 into an essential building block for magnetic field control in electromagnet systems.
 It, along with a voltage-programmable magnet power supply, is all that is needed to control stable magnetic fields in an electromagnet at the user-specified setpoint.
 One of the built-in analog voltage outputs drives the program input of the power supply for either bipolar or unipolar operation.
-See page 67 for more information.

 High-speed data transfer

 The IEEE-488 interface can be set to send readings in binary format rather than the more common ASCII format.
 This reduces interface overhead, enabling real-time reading rates up to 100 new readings per second.
 Temperature compensation is not available at the highest interface rate.